nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Viewing schedule for the week: `change`

-The schedule for the current week is shown under the schedule tab by default.
+The schedule for the next 7 days are shown under the schedule tab by default.
 The week can be changed using the `change` command.

- * Takes in a single date input to translate into a week.
+ * Takes in a single date input to display as the first day in the schedule.
+ * Also changes the default Period for shift-related commands.
- * The date is in `YYYY-MM-DD`
+ * The date format is `YYYY-MM-DD`

 Format:
 `change da/DATE`